Andy Townsend: Other work

 He has also presented BBC Radio 5 Live and written columns for the Daily Mail.
 He has also been the commentator on several EA football games with Clive Tyldesley including 2006 FIFA World Cup, UEFA Champions League 2006-2007, UEFA Euro 2008, 2010 FIFA World Cup South Africa, UEFA Euro 2012, 2014 FIFA World Cup Brazil and most recently FIFA 12 to this game FIFA 17.

 Personal life

 He is the son of former Charlton Athletic and Crystal Palace defender Don Townsend.

-Business interests

-Townsend was a consultant for Harlequin Property, where he helps set up football schools at their Caribbean resorts.
-The company's proposed investment into Port Vale had set in motion plans for him to become a football advisor at the club, though nothing was to come of these talks.
+Townsend was a consultant for Harlequin Property, where he helped set up football schools at their Caribbean resorts.
+In October 2019, he was set to join Port Vale as a football advisor to work on player recruitment as part of the firm's ultimately unrealised plans to invest in the club.

-Charitable activities

 He is patron of the George Coller Memorial Fund.
 He ran in the Great North Run in 2007, finishing in a time of 2 hours and 20 minutes.